Eratosthenes

 Eratosthenes of Cyrene (/ɛrəˈtɒsθəniːz/; Ἐρατοσθένης [eratostʰénɛːs]; c.
 276 BC – c.
-195/194 BC) was a Greek polymath: a mathematician, geographer, poet, astronomer, and music theorist.
-He was a man of learning, becoming the chief librarian at the Library of Alexandria.
-His work is comparable to what is now known as the study of geography, and he introduced some of the terminology still used today.
+195/194 BC) was an Ancient Greek polymath and scholar.
+He was known as a mathematician, geographer, poet, astronomer, and music theorist.
+Eratosthenes later became the chief librarian at the Library of Alexandria.
+His work is comparable to the modern discipline of geography, and he introduced some of its terminology, coining the terms geography and geographer.

-He is best known for being the first person known to calculate the circumference of the Earth, which he did by using the extensive survey results he could access in his role at the Library; his calculation was remarkably accurate.
-He was also the first to calculate Earth's axial tilt, which has also proved to have remarkable accuracy.
-He created the first global projection of the world, incorporating parallels and meridians based on the available geographic knowledge of his era.

-Eratosthenes was the founder of scientific chronology; he used Egyptian and Persian records to estimate the dates of the main events of the mythical Trojan War, dating the sack of Troy to 1183 BC.
-In number theory, he introduced the sieve of Eratosthenes, an efficient method of identifying prime numbers.
+He is best remembered as the first known person to calculate the Earth's circumference, which he did by using the extensive survey results he could access in his role at the Library.
+His calculation was remarkably accurate (his error margin turned out to be less than 1%).
+He was the first to calculate Earth's axial tilt, which similarly proved to have remarkable accuracy.
+He created the first global projection of the world incorporating parallels and meridians based on the available geographic knowledge of his era.
+Eratosthenes was also the founder of scientific chronology; he used Egyptian and Persian records to estimate the dates of the main events of the Trojan War, dating the sack of Troy to 1184 BC.
+In number theory, he introduced the sieve of Eratosthenes, an efficient method of identifying prime numbers and composite numbers.

-He was a figure of influence in many fields who yearned to understand the complexities of the entire world.
+He was a figure of influence in many fields who tried to understand the complexities of the known world.
 His devotees nicknamed him Pentathlos after the Olympians who were well rounded competitors, for he had proven himself to be knowledgeable in every area of learning.
-Yet, according to an entry in the Suda (a 10th-century encyclopedia), some critics scorned him, calling him Beta (the second letter of the Greek alphabet) because he always came in second in all his endeavours.
+Yet, according to an entry in the Suda (a 10th-century encyclopedia), some critics scorned him, calling him Number 2 because he always came in second in all his endeavours.